Understanding GitHub Actions Vulnerabilities¶

 run: |

-# Check if user has write access to the branch
+# Check if PR author has write access

 echo "::set-output name=has_permission::true"